 |Scavenging Smite||Season 5||Deals 390 − 1000 (based on level) true damage to the target medium / large monster, enemy minion, or pet.
 If Scavenging Smite is used on a large monster in the enemy's jungle, the recharge timer is halved.
 Upon killing the affected monster, you gain bonus 30 Gold and 175% bonus movement speed that decays over 2 seconds.|

-So, some of these removed Summoner Spells were removed not because they're too OP, but due to them being part of a featured game mode and judging by the most recent Star Guardian event we know how much Riot hates those, eh?
+So, some of these removed Summoner Spells were taken out not because they're too OP, but due to them being part of a featured game mode and judging by the most recent Star Guardian event we know how much Riot hates those, eh?

 But now it's time to ask the key questions regarding Summoner Spells and that is, will Riot add more in the future or are we going to live with the same 10 for the rest of our lives?